camelCaseSensitive/Image-to-Pixel-Art-Converter/README.md

 1. Open the app on [GitHub Pages](https://camelcasesensitive.github.io/Image-To-Pixel-Art/).
 2. Drag and drop or upload an image.
 3. Adjust the **Pixels Across** value to change pixel size.
-4. Optionally click on squares to fine-tune colors.
+4. Click the squares to fine-tune colors.
 5. Click **Save** to download your pixel art.

 ---